Ada-Developers-Academy/core-unit-2/sorting-algos/bubble-sort.md

         i += 1
 ```

-We should compare this code with our detailed explanation:
+Compare this code with this detailed explanation of the algorithm:

 - Start a variable `i` at `0`
-- Create an outer loop that loops while `i` is smaller than the length of the array - 1
+- Create an outer loop that loops while `i` is smaller than the length of the `array - 1` since we don't need to bubble the final value
   - Start a variable `j` at `0`
-  - Create an inner loop that loops while `j` is smaller than `len(array) - i - 1`
+  - Create an inner loop that loops while `j` is smaller than `len(array) - i - 1` since we want to avoid the `i` sorted elements at the end, and we need to leave one extra value for the pairwise comparisons
     - Compare the items at index `j` and `j+1`.
 If they're out of order:
       - Swap the items at `array[j]` and `array[j+1]` using a temporary variable, `temp`
     - Increment `j`
+  - Repeat until `j` reaches its limit
   - Increment `i`
+- Repeat until `i` reaches its limit

+This implementation does _not_ explicitly track whether a swap has been made (which could allow early termination).
+But when we get down to a single item in the unsorted portion, this is implicitly true, as there is nothing left with which we can compare.

+This implementation sorts the array in-place.
+That is, it uses only a small amount of constant extra memory (just a few local variables), and the original array itself is updated.
+Because the original array is modified, no return statement is needed.

+Note that the presented implementation used a temporary variable to perform the swap.
+This is a common pattern in languages that don't support multiple values in a single assignment.
+This implementation has been written in a general manner to emphasize that the algorithm—the steps for performing bubble sort—are not specific to any one language.

+We will follow this same style when discussing other sorting algorithms.
+But we should feel free to modify the presented implementation to make better use of language-specific features!

 ## Check for Understanding